WeRelocate

 Dubai has a modern Metro system, trams, and water taxis, but car ownership remains the most practical option for most residents due to the dispersed nature of the city.
 Abu Dhabi has a bus network but is primarily car-dependent.
 Taxis and ride-hailing apps (Careem, Uber) are widely available and affordable.

-Ready to Move to United Arab Emirates?
+Ready to make United Arab Emirates home?